WRFX

 WRFX (99.7 FM) is a commercial radio station licensed to Kannapolis, North Carolina and serving the Charlotte metropolitan area.
 Owned by iHeartMedia, it airs a classic rock radio format, and calls itself "99.7 The Fox."
 The radio studios and offices are on Woodridge Center Drive in South Charlotte.
-WRFX is the flagship station for the John Boy and Billy Big Show, a nationally syndicated morning show heard around the country.
+From 1986 to 2024, WRFX was the flagship station for the John Boy and Billy Big Show, a nationally syndicated morning show heard around the country.

 WRFX has an effective radiated power (ERP) of 100,000 watts.
 The transmitter is off Caldwell Road in Charlotte.
 WRFX broadcasts using HD Radio technology; its digital subchannel carries the all news Black Information Network, which feeds FM translator W254AZ (98.7 MHz) in Belmont.

 History

 WRKB-FM

 In September 1964, the station signed on as WRKB-FM, in Kannapolis, North Carolina.
-The station was owned by former WGTL Chief Engineer and Radio/TV Repair Shop owner Foy T. Hinson, who also served as General Manager and Chief Engineer.
+The station was owned by former WGTL chief engineer and radio/TV repair shop owner Foy T. Hinson, who also served as general manager and chief engineer.

-Initially licensed with 3,000 watts on a 150 ft tower, the station covered most of Cabarrus County, North Carolina and Rowan County, North Carolina, but little beyond.
-WRKB-FM was co-owned with WRKB 1460 AM, and simulcast the AM station's daytime-only operation, only separating from the AM station to carry high school sports in the evenings.
+Initially licensed with 3,000 watts on a 150 ft tower, the station covered most of Cabarrus County, North Carolina, and Rowan County, North Carolina, but little beyond.
+WRKB-FM was co-owned with WRKB (1460 AM), and simulcast the AM station's daytime-only operation, only separating from the AM station to carry high school sports in the evenings.

 WRKB-FM's first studios were located at 101 West 1st Street in Kannapolis, on the second floor of a Jewelry Shop in a building owned by Cannon Mills.
 In 1967, the station built a 320 ft tower and increased the FM power to 10,000 watts.
 The early format was Easy Listening and was programmed by Bob Lee.
 With the additional power and tower height, the station could be heard from Charlotte in the south to Lexington in the north.